mqRusers/RIntroduction/README.md

 - `RUsersGroup_BeginnerSession_2020.pdf` A handy pdf with the workshop script and code output
 - `RUsersGroup_BeginnerSession_2020.Rmd` A markdown file which you wont need to use.

-To start of open the workshop script in R (RUsersGroup_BeginnerSession_2020.R).
-It should automatically open in R.
+To start, open the workshop script in R (RUsersGroup_BeginnerSession_2020.R).
+It should open automatically in R.

 **Have fun!**